spheleleMakau/Excel-CSV-Upload/README.md

 ## Installation

-1. Clone the repository: `git clone gh repo clone spheleleMakau/Excel-CSV-Upload`
+1. Clone the repository: `git clone https://github.com/spheleleMakau/Excel-CSV-Upload.git`
 2. Navigate to the project directory: `cd your_project`
 3. Open `index.html` in your web browser.